Are You Ready to Recruit Gen Z?

-Are You Ready for Generation Z?
-If you are a Washington, D.C. company looking to recruit marketing talent, you should be!
+If you are a Washington, D.C. company looking for new marketing talent, you should be!

 Who is Generation Z?

-Generation Z are those born in the mid-1990s and beyond—and it’s estimated that this generation will make up as much as 20% of the workforce by 2020.
-Whereas Millennials remember a time without screens, Generation Z are true digital natives.
+Generation Z are those born in the mid-1990s and beyond—and it’s estimated that this generation makes up ~38% of the global workforce, and will make up as much as 58% by 2030.
+Whereas Millennials remember a time without screens, Zoomers are true digital natives.
 They have never known a day without technology at their fingertips.
 Social media has always existed in their world.
 To them, Facebook is out and Snapchat is in.

 They are cord-cutters who reject traditional media in favor of digital everything.
 They also value more authentic interactions.
 Whereas Millennials favor picture-perfect, edited depictions of their lives, Generation Z prefers more genuine, real-time sharing.

 What Does This Mean for Employers?